 Alteration and subsequent darkening of azurite have been observed, most frequently in wall paintings.
 Chlorine-rich alteration products have been identified, which products include paratacamite and atacamite.

 In studies by the National Gallery, most of the samples of azurite were unaffected by exposure to light, including samples bound in linseed oil, acrylic, casein, and glue.
-Despite many references in the literature to changes in azurite, only two samples showed any alteration in these experiments: a sample in watercolor and a mixture of azurite and sodium chloride in glue medium [Saunders].
+Despite many references in the literature to changes in azurite, only two samples showed any alteration in these experiments: a sample in watercolor and a mixture of azurite and sodium chloride in a glue medium [Saunders].

 Although copper pigments tend to exert both a siccative and antioxidant effect in an oil medium, some examples have shown that azurite tends to discolor when applied in thick, coarse-textured layers.